-The {\bf corrected negative NNLO $\alpha_s^3$ } analytical contribution to R ratio was obtained in Ref. \cite{Gorishnii:1990vf} after over two-years long project and agreed with the related one, given in Ref.\cite{Surguladze:1990tg}.
-Later on it was also confirmed by the independent calculation of Ref. \cite{Chetyrkin:1996ez}.
+The {\bf corrected negative NNLO $\alpha_s^3$ } analytical contribution to the R ratio was obtained in Ref. \cite{Gorishnii:1990vf} after more than a two-year long project.
+It agreed with the related one, given in Ref.\cite{Surguladze:1990tg}.
+Later on, it was also confirmed by an independent calculation of Ref. \cite{Chetyrkin:1996ez}.
 The re-evaluation project was indeed rather important in view of approaching era of high energy SLAC SLC and CERN LEP colliders.
-Almost immediately upon the publication the results of Refs.\cite{Gorishnii:1990vf,Surguladze:1990tg} were implemented in the work of Ref.\cite{Branchina:1992vy} into the analysis of the PETRA, PEP, TRISTAN and other colliders $e^+e^-\rightarrow {hadrons}$ data (including the first ones provided by LEP).
-As the result the surprisingly even to the authors of this work high value $\alpha_s(M_Z) = 0.148\pm 0.019~(exp) \pm 0.005~(theor)$ was obtained \footnote{To avoid the discussions of the effects of electro-weak corrections we will not consider the further on determinations of $\alpha_s(M_Z)$ from LEP data }.
+Almost immediately after publication, the results of Refs.\cite{Gorishnii:1990vf,Surguladze:1990tg} were implemented in Ref.\cite{Branchina:1992vy} to the analyze $e^+e^-\rightarrow {hadrons}$ data from PETRA, PEP, TRISTAN and other colliders (including LEP).
+As a result a high value $\alpha_s(M_Z) = 0.148\pm 0.019~(exp) \pm 0.005~(theor)$ was obtained, which was surprising even to the authors of this work \footnote{To avoid the discussions of the effects of electro-weak corrections we will not consider the further on determinations of $\alpha_s(M_Z)$ from LEP data }.